statamic/docs/content/collections/knowledge-base/reserved-words.md

 - `content` as a field name when _also_ utilizing the "content area" of your YAML front-loaded Markdown files (usually when working in the files directly)
 - `global` with any datatype storing data as an array when there is _also_ a global field of the same name.
+- `type` inside a Replicator set.
+The type is the handle of the set.

 ## As Form Fields